bestlink2118/thihadipa.com/README.md

-This is the 1st web project
+This is the 1st web project.
-developer - d1s5ue
+develop by d1s5ue
 # thihadipa.com